+Our public spaces and built environment will celebrate local character, and provide ample opportunity for connection to culture, people, place and country.
 More residential accommodation will be located above ground floor commercial uses within our main commercial centres.
-Major new road infrastructure will be completed such as the Western Arterial and North Creek Road extension together with new bridges over Fisheries Creek and North Creek (Refer Annexure 2 for map showing location of proposed road works).
+Major new road infrastructure will be completed such as the Western Arterial and North Creek Road extension together with new bridges over Fisheries Creek and North Creek (Refer Appendix 2 for map showing location of proposed road works).
 Our network of shared pathways will be extended to provide links to networks located within Byron Shire and Lismore City, and our footpath networks will be extended in Alstonville and Wollongbar to better link with village centres.

-Value and preserves our beautiful natural amenities including our beaches, waterfalls and rural hinterland, through application, maintenance and enforcement of regulatory controls
+Value and preserve our beautiful natural assets including our beaches, waterfalls and rural hinterland, through application, maintenance and enforcement of regulatory controls environmental plan (LEP) through application of environmental zones and controls.
+The protection and conservation of biodiversity values for ecosystem health will allow future generations to enjoy Ballina's natural assets.

-Plans of Management and associated capital work programs will be completed for all of Council's major recreation areas.
-Areas of high environmental value will be recognised in the local environmental plan (LEP) through application of environmental zones and controls.
+Plans of Management, master plans and associated capital work programs will be completed for all of Council's major recreation areas.
+Areas of high environmental value will be recognised in the local